 - IV.A.
-The curriculum must contain the following educational components: (Core) - IV.A.1. a set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates; (Core)

-IV.A.1.a) The program's aims must be made available to program applicants, fellows, and faculty members.
-(Core)

-IV.A.2. competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice in their subspecialty.
-These must be distributed reviewed and available to follows and faculty mem distributed, reviewed, and available to fellows and faculty members;

-IV.A.3. delineation of fellow responsibilities for patient care, progressive responsibility for patient management, and graded supervision in their subspecialty; (Core)
+The curriculum must contain the following educational components: (Core) - IV.A.1. a set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates; (Core) - IV.A.1.a) The program's aims must be made available to program applicants, fellows, and faculty members.
+(Core) - IV.A.2. competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice in their subspecialty.
+These must be distributed, reviewed, and available to fellows and faculty members; (Core) - IV.A.3. delineation of fellow responsibilities for patient care, progressive responsibility for patient management, and graded supervision in their subspecialty; (Core)